YI-AN-LEE/mol_and_rxn_conditions_opt/README.md

 ## Optimization

 ### Requirements
-A conda environment is recommended
-Check the environment.yml file
+A conda environment is recommended, check the environment.yml file

 The system can run with primarily
  - python=3.8.6
  - numpy==1.20.3